 My periods started returning once every six months, then every three months, then every 45 days, and finally every 28 days.
 By the end of this time, I had healed so much more than my body, I had healed my life.
 I felt full and happy and it was out of this place that my husband and I decided to move to Salt Lake City.
 We wanted to spend more time together and we wanted to spend more time with friends so we made the move to a new state.

-Now I do all of the above to stay physically fit for the long haul
+Now I do ballet for the long haul